-Dependencies: two approaches to validation Validation component Bottom-up Top-down Key validation tools Sensitivity testing Backtesting P&L attribution Stress and scenario testing Reverse stress testing Sample metrics Correlations Copula parameters Contribution to capital
+Dependencie Dependencies: two approaches to validation Validation component Bottom-up Top-down Key validation tools Sensitivity testing Backtesting Stress and scenario testing Reverse stress testing Sample metrics Correlations Copula parameters Contribution to capital

 Both approaches have their advantages and limitations.
 The bottom-up approach explicitly addresses the appropriateness of the individual drivers of dependencies between pairs of risks; the limitation is that it can provide only indirect assurance on the aggregate result.
-Conversely, the top-down approach can provide comfort that the aggregate result is appropriate but will be of less use in providing assurance on the appropriateness of the individual drivers of dependency.
+Conversely, the top-down approach can provide comfort that the aggregate result is appropriate but will be of less use in providing assurance on the appropriateness of the individual drivers of dependencies of the aggregate result.